Biden vows to finish Kabul evacuation, avenge US deaths

 “We thought this would happen sooner or later,” McKenzie said, adding that U.S. military commanders were working with Taliban commanders to prevent further attacks.

-McKenzie said that in addition to the 12 U.S. service members killed in the attacks, at least 15 were injured.

-As details of the attacks emerged, the White House rescheduled Biden's first in-person meeting with Israel's new prime minister and canceled a video conference with governors about Afghan refugees arriving in the United States.
+As details of the attacks emerged, the White House rescheduled Biden’s first in-person meeting with Israel’s new prime minister on Thursday and canceled a video conference with governors about resettling Afghan refugees arriving in the United States.

-Biden had pledged to get out of Afghanistan every American who wished to leave.
-As of Thursday, the State Department estimated there were as many as 1,000 Americans in Afghanistan who may want help getting out.

-Biden on Thursday had been scheduled to host Israeli leader Naftali Bennett, who is on his first visit to the United States since taking office.
-The meeting was rescheduled for Friday.
-Biden canceled plans to meet virtually with a bipartisan group of governors who have said they want to help resettle Afghan refugees.

-A number of U.S. allies said they were ending their evacuation efforts in Kabul, at least in part to give the U.S. the time it needs to wrap up its evacuation operations before getting more than 5,000 U.S. troops out by Tuesday.
+A number of U.S. allies said they were ending their evacuation efforts in Kabul, at least in part to give the U.S. the time it needs to wrap up its evacuation operations before getting 5,000 of its troops out by Tuesday.

 The airlift continued Thursday despite warnings of vehicle-borne bomb threats near the airport.
 The White House said 13,400 people had been evacuated in the 24 hours that ended early Thursday morning Washington time.
 Those included 5,100 people aboard U.S. military planes and 8,300 on coalition and partner aircraft.
 That was a substantial drop from the 19,000 airlifted by all means the day before.

-Associated Press writers Lolita C. Baldor in Washington and James LaPorta in Boca Raton, Florida, contributed to this report.
+Associated Press writers Aamer Madhani and Lolita C. Baldor in Washington and James LaPorta in Boca Raton, Florida, contributed to this report.

 Credit: Evan Vucci